 Subject to certain conditions being met, the Issuer, TWUF and (for certain indebtedness) TWUL are permitted to incur indebtedness under authorised credit facilities (each an "Authorised Credit Facility") with an Authorised Credit Provider.
 These Authorised Credit Facilities may comprise loan, hedging, finance leases, liquidity facilities and other facilities (including Financial Guarantees) subject to the terms of the CTA and the STID and subject to certain types of facilities only being available to certain Obligors (e.g. finance leases will be limited to TWUL).
 Each Authorised Credit Provider is or will be party to the CTA and the STID and may have voting rights thereunder.
-The Initial Credit Facility Providers, the Initial DSR Liquidity Facility Providers, the Initial O&M Reserve Facility Providers, the Existing Finance Lessors, the Existing Hedge Counterparties
+The Initial Credit Facility Providers, the Existing Finance Lessors, the Existing Hedge Counterparties and the Existing